davidakennedy/davidakennedy.com/_src/pages/now.md

 I'm currently:

-  * working on Healthcare.gov with Ad Hoc, focusing on accessibility.
+- working on Healthcare.gov with Ad Hoc, focusing on accessibility and helping designers be their best.
-  * Thinking about ways to evolve my [popular newsletter](https://a11yweekly.com).
-  * still teaching a lot of first grade because of a pandemic.
+- doing a lot of [reading this year](/reading/).
-  * trying to train my dog, Sunny, not to go bananas when he sees other dogs.
-  * debating whether I should try learning guitar again.
+- dabbling with meditation.
+- trying to make enough time for guitar and writing.

 Inspired by [Derek Sivers](https://sivers.org/nowff).

-<mark>Last updated: February 2, 2021</mark>
+<mark>Last updated: August 7, 2021</mark>